epicenteredresearch/epicenteredresearchwebsite/content/pace/gestionalage/multiethnic.md

                   RunAdjusted=TRUE,
                   RunCellTypeAdjusted=TRUE,
                   RunSexSpecific=TRUE,
-                  RestricttoEthnicity=TRUE,
-                  IndicatorforEthnicity="1",
+                  RestrictToSubset=TRUE,
+                  RestrictionVar="Ethnic",
+                  RestrictToIndicator="1",
                   destinationfolder="H:\\UCLA\\PACE\\Gestationalage-placenta",
                   savelog=TRUE,
-                  cohort="HEBC",analysisdate="20210103")
+                  cohort="HEBC",analysisdate="20210103",
+                  analysisname="main")

 }

 ## Then we run the models without adjusting for birth weight
-## Be sure to change the destination folder
+## be sure to change the analysisname argument to create a new directory for the results

 for (i in 1:nrow(modelstorun)){